When was Bitcoin created? Exploring the origins of cryptocurrency

 You know how in school, you often work on group projects where everyone can add their own ideas, but there’s only one paper or presentation at the end?
 Blockchain technology is kind of like that, but for money and information.
 Imagine a shared online notebook that everyone can see and add to, but no one can erase or change what’s already been written.
 This notebook keeps track of every Bitcoin transaction, and it’s protected by some super-smart math and computer rules.
 Sounds intriguing, doesn’t it?
 Let’s dig into what makes this technology so special.

-Decentralised Ledger
+Decentralised ledger

 Most of us are used to having our money stored in a bank, right?
 The bank keeps track of everything, and we trust them to get it right.
 But in the world of Bitcoin, there’s no one central bank or company in charge.
 Instead, the information is spread out across a network of computers all around the world.
 This is called a “decentralised ledger.”
 It’s like having the group project stored on everyone’s computer, not just the teacher’s.
 If one computer gets it wrong or tries to cheat, the others can catch it.
 This way, it’s really hard for anyone to mess with the system.

-Mining and Proof of Work
+Mining and Proof of work

 Now, you might be wondering how new Bitcoins are made and how transactions get added to this shared notebook.
 That’s where “mining” comes in.
 It’s not about digging in the ground but solving complex mathematical puzzles using powerful computers.
 Think of it as a mega-challenging video game where the winners get rewarded with new Bitcoins.
 Miners, as they’re called, confirm transactions and keep the network secure.
 It’s like a competition to see who can finish the math homework first, and the winners get a golden star – or in this case, some shiny new Bitcoins!